Yangzhou China Grand Canal Museum officially Opens -- "Major WorldCanals and Canal Cities" Connects the Canal Culture

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerWall Street-Handel endet leicht im Plus -- ATX und DAX schließen mit Zuwächsen -- Asiens Börsen schlussendlich in Rot
+Börse aktuell - Live TickerUS-Handel endet mit Gewinnen -- ATX und DAX schließen im Plus -- Asiens Märkte letztlich tiefer

-Der heimische sowie der deutsche Markt zeigten sich am Dienstag von ihrer freundlichen Seite.
-Die Wall Street-Anleger zeigten sich unentschlossen.
-An den Märkten in Fernost wurden hingegen Verluste gemacht.
+Der Wiener Aktienmarkt sowie der deutsche Leitindex präsentierten sich im Donnerstagshandel freundlich.
+Die Wall Street präsentierte sich am Donnerstag fester.
+An den Handelsplätzen in Fernost wurden hingegen Verluste gemacht.